for-l00p/meetup_rsvp_prediction/README.md

 #### Events

 As expected, most events were located in the greater New York City area but interestingly, events were also organized across the country and abroad.
+(Note the events shown in the maps below are from a sample of just 2,000 events.)

 <p align='center'>
  <img width="400" alt="nycevents" height="225" src="images/nyc_events_map.png">